 2 It keeps the yeast families, especially the Candida albicans strains under control as well as the acid/alkali levels within the small and large intestines.
 It creates the perfect growth medium for probiotics to flourish.

 4 As a digestive aid, sauerkraut converts lactose from milk into lactic acid.
-Lactic acid is essential to stop the growth of harmful bacteria, yeasts and moulds connected to: cancer, chronic fatigue symdrome and Candidiasis.
+Lactic acid is essential to stop the growth of harmful bacteria, yeasts and moulds connected to: cancer, chronic fatigue syndrome and Candidiasis.

 5 Sauerkraut breaks down phytic acid (in hard cellulose husks, etc) and also attacks trypsin-inhibitors so pancreatic trypsin can be activated to control cell division (cancer).
 It supports the health of the colon, cures tummy upsets, gas, bloating and prevents constipation.
 It helps to facilitate the break down of protein and the assimilation of amino acids.
 Valuable pancreatic enzymes are produced and the extra acidity helps compensate for low stomach acid intensity in elderly people.

 5 Extra nutrients for free: it manufactures omega 3-fatty acids, GTF chrome that is essential to control blood sugar.
 Vitamin B6, B2, folate and a other B vitamins.
-Copious amounts of antioxidants: Vitamin C, glutathionine and superoxide dismustase to help control free radical damage, especially in terms of cancer prevention.
+Copious amounts of antioxidants: Vitamin C, glutathionine and superoxide dismutase to help control free radical damage, especially in terms of cancer prevention.